Digital Advertising and It’s Future

 The largest impact that this is going to have for small businesses is going to be forcing them to expand their marketing budgets.
 The likelihood of businesses or posts going viral without spending money is going to be lowered significantly.
 We would recommend focusing your energy on completely building out your pages and utilizing all the features offered to you.
 This may seem like common sense, but in many cases, both Google and Facebook rank pages higher that have more information filled out within them.

 Start investing within your website.
 While it is important to have active pages on social media websites, it is more important to have something that is your own.
 Facebook policies can change, but your website will stay the same.
 Invest time and money into building out a website that displays the message you want your customers to hear.
 Kallen Media offers WordPress website services at an affordable price specifically for small business owners.
 By getting a site with Kallen Media, we will fill you in on all the latest news and information pertinent to both your brand and website within the digital world.
 Ranging from local Phoenix WordPress websites to small business web design, we have your back.

 Try For Yourself

 Don’t just take our word for it.
 You can test out what we are saying!
 Next time you post on a business page on Facebook.
-Look at the amount of views and engagement, compared to the amount of people actively following your page.
+Look at the number of views and engagement, compared to the number of people actively following your page.
 More likely than not, there is going to be a large gap if you are not spending money to boost posts!